 I had the pleasure of living in New York City some years ago and I learned a lot about the food culture while I was there.
 The pizza is awesome and we can’t argue with that, but one thing you don’t hear a lot about is their cheesecake.

-Because the holidays are just around the corner, I wanted to come up with something where the sweet potato could shine.
 I really love sweet potatoes and I do my best to incorporate it into as many recipe ideas that I can.
 So today I bring to you a new creation called the Sweet Potato New York Style Cheesecake.

-The crust for cheesecakes are typically made with graham crackers so I decided to switch it up from the norm and go with Biscoff gourmet cookies instead. if you recall, I used these in a boozy milkshake I shared earlier this summer.
+The crust for cheesecakes is typically made with graham crackers so I decided to switch it up from the norm and go with Biscoff gourmet cookies instead. if you recall, I used these in a boozy milkshake I shared earlier this summer.
 This definitely added some great flavors to this already delicious dessert.

 I also used lemon zest and blended it with the sweet potato mixture.
 It brightens the cheesecake up a bit by enhancing and drawing out the sweet potato flavors.
 This cheesecake will definitely have you wondering where it has been your whole life :).